This is a guest post by Bethany Salvon.

 Terminal love – street photos, Paris.
 The light in the Paris metro isn’t very inspiring.
 The colors in this photo are cluttering it up, and the lady and the blue signs are also distracting.

 Sometimes shooting in color can be overwhelming.
 A lot of times there are so many colors and patterns that you lose sight of what you’re really trying to convey.
-Switching to black and white can make the photo pop because the eye has less to look at and can focus on a specific element in a photo.
+Switching to black and white can make the photo pop, because the eye has less to look at and can focus on a specific element in a photo.
 Shooting in black in white is by far the easiest and most immediate way to change the look of your photos.

 Compare this to the above color photo.
 The lack of color draws your eye directly to the couple.
 Everyone seems distracted and worn out.
 The black and white also accentuates the desolate anonymity of a subway station, giving the photo more impact.

-Putting it into Practice: Switch your camera setting to black and white.
+Putting it into practice: Switch your camera setting to black and white.
 Spend a day shooting your travel photos this way, and you’ll be amazed at how different your images will look.
 This tip also works well when you have a variety of lighting sources affecting one image (fluorescent, tungsten, etc.).
 If you aren’t familiar with changing your white balance, you can end up with a muddy-looking photo, but shooting in black and white will make that a non-issue.
-This is especially good when you have a grey, overcast day.
+This is especially good when you have a gray, overcast day.
 Instead of wishing for more contrast and brilliant hues, switch to black and white and watch the magic happen.

-Use your Heart
+Use Your Heart

 Your camera has the power to show the living, breathing soul of your travel adventure.
 To really take unexpected photos, start looking with your heart and then the eyes will follow.
 Photography is truly the only medium that can stop a moment, freeze it, and allow people to relive it.
-Why not let that little point and shoot you keep in your pocket or the heavy SLR you leave in your hotel room start doing its real job?
+Why not let that little point-and-shoot you keep in your pocket or the heavy SLR you leave in your hotel room start doing its real job?

 Boys on a train – Sorrento, Italy.
 The boy’s sad expression and overworked hands make this is one of my favorites from Italy.

-Putting it into Practice: Shooting with your heart sounds a little abstract, huh?
-Well really, it’s pretty easy.
+Putting it into practice: Shooting with your heart sounds a little abstract, huh?
+Well, really it’s pretty easy.
 The key is to shoot ALL the time.
 A great way to get over that hurdle is to pretend you’ve been given a crazy opportunity with a huge travel magazine (think Budget Travel or National Geographic).
 Of course, there will be a lot of bad shots and that’s OK.
 What you’re aiming for here is finding your voice through the camera.
 Just keep on shooting, and over time you’ll find an underlying theme.
 Most people simply don’t shoot enough to discover their hidden photographic voice.
 The key is not to overthink it.
 Just shoot it.
 The rest will happen naturally.

-These will tips help take better photographs on your next journey, whether it’s to an exotic land or just your own backyard.
+These tips will help take better photographs on your next journey, whether it’s to an exotic land or just your own backyard.
 The key is to think about your photographs.
 Spend a few moments setting up your shot and thinking differently.
-But no matter what you do, practice makes perfect and simply taking lots of photos will help improve your photography.
+But no matter what you do, practice makes perfect, and simply taking lots of photos will help improve your photography.
 The more you shoot, the better you’ll get and the more you’ll discover your skills.

 Bethany Salvon is a professional photographer and travel junkie.
-She can be found at her travel site, BeersandBeans.com and her wedding photography site, Nariko’s Nest.
+She can be found at her travel site, BeersandBeans.com, and her wedding photography site, Nariko’s Nest.